Mathef/docs-4-ai/crawl4ai_docs.md

   1. Asynchronous Execution: We use AsyncWebCrawler with async/await syntax for non-blocking execution.

-  2. JavaScript Execution: The js_code variable contains JavaScript code that simulates clicking a \"Load More\" button and waits for new content to load.
+  2. JavaScript Execution: The js_code variable contains JavaScript code that simulates clicking a "Load More" button and waits for new content to load.

   3. Wait Condition: The wait_for function ensures that the page has loaded more than 10 articles before proceeding with the extraction.

-  4. CSS Selector: The css_selector=\"article.tease-card\" parameter ensures that only article cards are extracted from the web page.
+  4. CSS Selector: The css_selector="article.tease-card" parameter ensures that only article cards are extracted from the web page.

-  5. Extraction Strategy: The CosineStrategy is used with a semantic filter for \"technology\" to extract relevant content based on cosine similarity.
+  5. Extraction Strategy: The CosineStrategy is used with a semantic filter for "technology" to extract relevant content based on cosine similarity.

   6. Chunking Strategy: We use RegexChunking() to split the content into manageable chunks for processing.